 Searching for My Prodigal Great-Grandfather

 When I couldn’t find Philip D., Marie E., and Charles D. Metthe living together as a family in 1910, I was momentarily puzzled.
-Then I got the idea to search just for Marie E. and Charles D., and got a surprising result.
-Philippe’s brother George had a wife named Marie Eva and a son named Charles.
+Then I got the idea to search just for Marie E. and Charles D. living in Danielson.
+The top result was for a family headed by George E. Metty, with a wife Mary E. and a son Charles D. I already knew that Philippe’s brother George had a wife named Marie Eva and a son named Charles.
 His wife and child were the same ages as the two who were listed in 1920 census with Philip.
 After pondering this unusual turn in my research, I realized that this could only mean one thing.
-I had stumbled upon one of the family secrets — evidence that my great-grandfather Philippe had not returned to Canada as I had always been told; he’d run off to Massachusetts with his brother’s wife and child.
+I had stumbled upon one of the family secrets.
+My great-grandfather Philippe had not returned to Canada as I had always been told; he’d run off to Massachusetts with his brother’s wife and child.

 At first I thought, such scandalous behavior!
 No wonder Grandma, as a little girl, was told a cover story that her father had gone back to Canada.
 Pierre and Azilda probably thought it was better to shield their grandchildren from the truth.
 However, either way they told the story, the sad fact was that the Metthe children, including my grandmother, had been abandoned by their father.